Mahanubhava: Philosophy

 Mahanubhava philosophy states that only Paramesvara can give Moksha (ultimate salvation from the cycle of birth and death) to every living creature in the material world.
 Jiva therefore should worship only Paramesvara rather than minor deities or nature spirits.
 Mahanubhavas worship Paramesvara in the form of its 5 Avatara (incarnations) to personify its original Nirguna (indeterminate) form.
 One of the most important aspects of Mahanubhava philosophy is asceticism.
 The fourfold teachings are: non-violence, celibacy, asceticism and bhakti.
 The essential concept to be included in the reverence for 5 incarnations is memorising the several aspects of them, i.e. name, appearance or form, activities, deeds, words spoken by them (Shruti), memories about them (Smriti) and blessings given by them.
 Other beliefs involved in Mahanubhava doctrine are Nitya Puja of Panchavatara for 3 times every day and recitation of the names of Panchavatara.
 Mahanubhava followers also do Smarana (remembrance) of the five incarnations including incidents and objects related to their lives as well as the places connected with them.
 Mahanubhava followers visit pilgrimage sites like Ruddhipur (Ridhapur), Jalicha dev, Domegram, Paithan, Mahur, Phaltan and Panchaleshwar.

 The central theme of Mahanubhava doctrine is, "Feel the soul and not the body".
 Living the life of mendicant and practicing asceticism severely, the devotee should live according to principle, "God is mine and I am god's".
 The core of his code of behavior is summed up in the following line for the benefit of his followers: "Even if the head is cut off, the body should worship god".

-Besides teaching stern vegetarianism, Mahanubhava Pantha forbids the use of alcohol and teaches non-violence.
+Besides teaching strict vegetarianism, Mahanubhava Pantha forbids the use of alcohol and teaches non-violence.
 Theft, gambling, hunting, promiscuity etc. are strictly prohibited and considered as great sins.
 Mahanubhava doctrine rejects Vedic rituals but not the Vedic philosophy.
 Mahanubhavas follow the teachings of Shri Chakradhar Swami.
 Mahanubhavas totally reject the caste system, hegemony of Varna and any kind of social discrimination.
 They believe that every person has right to attain Moksha, regardless of varna and castes.